Thermodynamic Formalism and Geometric Applications for Transcendental Meromorphic and Entire Functions: Transcendental functions, hyperbolicity and expansion

 \bdfn The \it radial (or conical) \rm Julia set $\rad$ of $f$ is the set of points $z\in \jul$ such that there exist $\delta >0$ and an unbounded sequence $(n_j)_{j=1}^\infty$ of positive integers such that the sequence $\big(|f^{n_j}(z)|\big)_{j=1}^\infty$ is bounded above and the map

 is conformal, where $U_j$ is the connected component of $f^{-n_j} (\D (f^{n_j} (z) , \delta ))$ containing $z$. \edfn

 There are other definitions of radial sets in the literature.
 While the present definition is in the spirit of the one from \cite{SU14}, the radial points in \cite{Rempe09-hyp} are defined by means of spherical disks.
-Namely, $z\in \conical$ if $z\in \jul$ if and only if there exist $\delta >0$ and an unbounded sequence $(n_j)_{j=1}^\infty$ of positive integers such that
+Namely, $z\in \conical$ if $z\in \jul$ if there exist $\delta >0$ and an unbounded sequence $(n_j)_{j=1}^\infty$ of positive integers such that